Venkatesh-Koneti/complete-javascript/README.md

 - `>=` → Greater than or equal (`7 >= 7 → true`)
 - `<=` → Less than or equal (`5 <= 5 → true`)

-**Logical Operators: **
-Logical operators are used to combine conditions:
+**Logical Operators:** Logical operators are used to combine conditions

 - `&&` → Logical AND (`true && false → false`)
 - `||` → Logical OR (`true || false → true`)
 - `!` → Logical NOT (`!true → false`)